-- Allow movement of resources across departments to maximise utilisation
+- Allow movement of resources across departments to maximize utilization

-Capacity planning enables sales team to estimate and forecast demand for various resources based on opportunities in the sales pipeline.
-It helps the delivery team ensure that the right resources are available at the right time to finish the project.
+Capacity-based planning enables the sales team to estimate and forecast demand for various resources based on the sales pipeline opportunities.
+It helps the delivery team ensure the right resources are available at the right time to finish the project.

-Resource capacity planning is becoming increasingly critical for a business to reduce resourcing costs and become responsive to the market.
-As a result, the concept of capacity management has gone beyond the basics of measuring the demand against capacity.
+Resource capacity planning in project management is becoming increasingly critical for a business to reduce resourcing costs and become responsive to the market.
+As a result, resource capacity planning has gone beyond the basics of measuring workforce demand against capacity.

-A business must forecast capacity vs. demand from multiple dimensions, i.e., by role, department, team, location, skills, etc. It helps in identifying short or long-term shortage/excess of resources ahead of time.
-It also allows people with different roles to view their specific information at the right time, which helps in decision making.
+A business must forecast capacity vs. demand from multiple dimensions, i.e., by role, department, team, location, skills, etc. It helps identify short- or long-term shortages/excess of resources.
+It also allows people with different roles to view their specific information at the right time, which helps in decision-making.

-It is critical to track and keep up to date information about the competency and workforce.
-It allows the right resource with skill, experience, qualifications, individual preferences, etc. to be allocated to the proper work.
+Tracking and keeping up-to-date information about the competency and workforce is critical.
+It allows the right resource with skill, experience, qualifications, individual preferences, etc., to be allocated to the proper work.

 It helps plan a new project that may need a niche skill that is difficult to get from the market.
 If such a capability is available within the organization, the concerned person can be out rotated with a suitable backfill candidate.

 The system should keep track of future potential projects in the pipeline and forecast estimated resource demand.
-It will ensure that the resource pool is optimally balanced, skilled, and ready to meet a new projects’ demand.
+It will ensure the resource pool is optimally balanced, skilled, and ready to meet new projects’ demands.

-One can decide if there is a need to re-skill, hire, or contingency resources can do the work.
+One can decide whether to re-skill, hire, or have contingency resources to do the work.
 It helps in planning the resource mix.

-The system should provide short- or long-term forecasting of billable, strategic, and overall utilisation.
-It helps in taking corrective actions to ensure high utilisation and protect the business’s profitability.
+The system should provide short- or long-term billable, strategic, and overall utilization forecasting.
+It helps take corrective actions to ensure high utilization and protect the business’s profitability.

-Generally, resources requesting, and allocations are done through the email or phone request.
-It causes quite a bit of chaos.
-It is critical to streamline the process using workflow, ensuring resources are allocated with appropriate approvals and notifications.
-One must avoid using unnecessary emails/telephone calls as it cannot be easily reconciled, documented, and analyzed at a later stage.
+Streamlining the process using workflow is critical, ensuring resources are allocated with appropriate approvals and notifications.
+In addition, one must avoid unnecessary emails/telephone calls as they cannot be easily reconciled, documented, and analyzed later.

-Capacity planning is a crucial part of the performance improvement of modern business.
+Capacity and resource planning is a crucial part of the performance improvement of modern business.
 It is critical to look for a solution beyond the current spreadsheet functionalities.
-A business should ensure that they have a solution which can provide the following:
+A business should ensure that they have robust capacity planning software that can provide the following:

 Resource capacity planning methodology should help your business to do multi-dimensional forecasting.
 It will provide real-time business intelligence to improve business performance, profitability, and productivity.

-It must align with the matrix organization structure.
+C. It must solve the complexities of matrix organization

-Resource demand in a real-life business environment changes every minute.
-So, it is crucial for capacity planning technique to get real-time business intelligence, i.e., reports, analytics, and dashboards.
+Project demand in a real-life business environment changes every minute.
+So, it is crucial for resource management and capacity planning techniques to get real-time business intelligence, i.e., reports, analytics, and dashboards.

 Most businesses have already invested in enterprise-level systems.
-They are holding quite a bit of data required by a capacity planning solution, i.e., resource profile, competencies, project detail, etc. So, the resource management system must integrate seamlessly with existing applications.
+They hold a lot of data required by a capacity planning solution, i.e., resource profile, competencies, project detail, etc. So, the resource management system must integrate seamlessly with existing applications.

-- Take an inventory of all the full time, part-time, contractor, or freelance resources of your organization
+- Take an inventory of your organization’s full-time, part-time, contractor, or freelance resources.

 - Include resources who will be joining or leaving during this period